4awpawz/buster/README.md

 ## operational directives
 Buster uses a concept called *Operational Directives*, abbreviated *ods*, to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:

-1. input - the path to a file to operate on
+1. input - a full or relative path to one or more files.
+Supports *globs*.

-2. operation - a number, surrounded by colons (i.e. ":"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file identified by item 1 above.
+2. operation - a number, enclosed by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file(s) identified by item 1 above.
 This number can be one of the following:

+    * :1: - Instructs Buster to create a copy of each input file using MD5 hash-based file names.
+The resulting hash-based file name(s) will be *[original file name].[some hash value].[original file type]*.

+    * :2: - Instructs Buster to search each input file's content, replacing all references to file names with their corresponding hash-based file names.
+A backup of each original file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.html` will be saved as `./index.buster-copy.html`).

-    * :1: - Instructs Buster to create a copy of the input file using a hash-based file name.
+    * :3: - Instructs Buster to create a copy of each input file using a hash-based file name and to search each copied file's content, replacing all references to file names with their corresponding hash-based file names.
 The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.

-    * :2: - Instructs Buster to create a copy of the input file and to search the copied file's content, replacing all references to file names with their corresponding hash-based file names.
-A backup of the original file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `index.html` will be saved as `index.buster-copy.html`).
-    * :3: - Instructs Buster to create a copy of the input file using a hash-based file name and to search the copied file's content, replacing all references to file names with their corresponding hash-based file names.
-The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.
-3. output - the path to where the operation's output (a file) is to be saved
+3. output - a full or relative path to where the files output by the operation are to be saved.

 __example__ of an operational directive:

 >`'media/meow.jpg:1:./media'`

 The above is an example of an operational directive that directs Buster to *create a copy* of the input file, *media/meow.jpg*, using a hash-based file name and to save the file to *./media*.

+__example__ of an operational directive with glob input:

+>`'media/*.jpg:1:./media'`

+The above is an example of an operational directive with glob input that directs Buster to *create a copy* of each input file, *media/cat.jpg, media/meow.jpg, media/roar.jpg*, using a hash-based file name for each, and to save each file to *./media*.

 ## configuration